Fuzzapi/fuzzapi/README.md

 7. Open `http://localhost:3000` in browser which should point to the application url

-8. If u get redis server error, install and start the service separately.
+8. If u get redis server error, install and start the service separately. (install: `sudo apt-get -y install redis-server`, check the status: `sudo service redis-server status`)

 9. Close everything and go to Fuzzapi/bin folder.